-Established in June 2004 by MIT's Centre for Bits and Atoms at the Takoradi Technical University, the Ghana Fab Lab was the first developing world Fab Lab.
-Three other fab labs have since been started in Ghana: the ARO Fab Lab, which opened in 2009, funded by the ARO Centre in Norway, with the idea that the Fab Lab would enable community members to create their own solutions to daily problems; Kumasi Hive, which provide spaces and training support for local and grassroots innovators; and, more recently, Impact Hub Accra.
+Established in June 2004 by MIT's Centre for Bits and Atoms at the Takoradi Technical University, the Ghana Fab-Lab was the first developing-world FabLab.
+Three other fabrication spaces have since been started in Ghana: the ARO Fablab, funded by the ARO Centre in Norway and opened in 2009, which has a focus on enabling community members to create their own solutions to daily problems; Impact Hub Accra, established in 2013; and Kumasi Hive, launched in 2015, which provides spaces and training support for local and grassroots innovators.

-There are similarities between the ITTU intervention by KNUST in the informal sector and what is being done by the makerspaces and FabLabs, but their connection with informal-sector clusters like Suame Magazine has not been aggressively pursued.
+There are similarities between the ITTU intervention by KNUST in the informal sector and what is being done by the makerspaces, but their connection with informal-sector clusters like Suame Magazine has not been aggressively pursued.